hectorpefo/prepublication/_posts/2019-10-25-Spherical-Triangle.md

 For simplicity, we'll work with a unit sphere (of surface area $4\pi$) and find the angle $\alpha$ needed for a triangle of area $\pi/4$.

-In the figure, note that the sides of the triangle lie on three great circles each pair of which intersect twice, on polar opposite points on the sphere.
+In the figure, note that the sides of the triangle lie on three great circles each pair of which (like all pairs of great circles) intersect twice, at polar opposite points on the sphere.

 A *lune* is a section of a sphere's surface bounded by two such great circles.
 Since these circles intersect with an angle $\alpha$, then the area of the lunes is $\alpha/2\pi$ times the surface area of the sphere, or $2\alpha$.
 Each pair (of three pairs total) of the circles determines two lunes of angle $\alpha$, for six in total.